Medically reviewed by Drugs.com. Last updated on Jul 27, 2023.

-Usually, chronic hepatitis is caused by infection with the hepatitis B or C virus.
+Until recently, most cases of chronic hepatitis were caused by infection with the hepatitis B or C virus.
 These viruses primarily are passed from person to person through sexual contact or through contact with blood or other bodily fluids when needles are shared or during blood transfusions.
 The reason some cases of viral hepatitis become chronic hepatitis and others do not remains unknown.

-The best way to protect against chronic hepatitis is to protect yourself against the hepatitis B and C viruses.
-Vaccinations for hepatitis B are recommended for health care workers and people traveling to certain countries.
+The best way to protect against chronic hepatitis from hepatitis B and C viruses is vaccination.
+Vaccinations for hepatitis B are recommended for health care workers, people traveling to certain countries and those who are concerned about acquiring hepatitis B through sexual contact or drug use.
 Infants are now routinely vaccinated against hepatitis B. Condoms always should be used during sexual contact to help prevent infection.
 Needles should never be shared.
 When getting a tattoo or any body piercing done, make sure to choose an establishment where all equipment is sterilized adequately.

 If you are taking a medication that could affect your liver, make sure to have your blood tested regularly to avoid the development of chronic hepatitis or liver damage.

 If you have hepatitis C, you should receive the vaccine for hepatitis A and B unless blood tests show that you are already immune to these viruses.
-You can develop more serious infection from hepatitis A or B than someone who does not have hepatitis C.
+You can develop more severe symptoms from hepatitis A or B than someone who does not have hepatitis C.

 Treatment of alcoholic hepatitis is complete abstinence from alcohol.